 Limiting Use, Disclosure, and Retention: Unless the individual consents otherwise or it is required by law, personal information can only be used or disclosed for the purposes for which it was collected.
 Personal information must only be kept as long as required to serve those purposes.

-- Compliance with this principle is through establishment of a retention period of 30 years for all personal information collected from the date of collection in order to comply with all applicable legislation, including but not limited to privacy legislation, health information legislation and occupational health and safety legislation.
+- Compliance with this principle is through the establishment of a retention period that is compliant with applicable legislation from the date of collection in order to comply with all applicable legislation, including but not limited to privacy legislation, health information legislation and occupational health and safety legislation.
+If you would like a detailed copy of our retention periods, please contact firstname.lastname@example.org

 Accuracy: Personal information must be as accurate, complete and up-to-date as possible in order to properly satisfy the purposes for which it is to be used.